Karthikvb/auto-setup-backup/README.md

 There are plenty of other bindings to add – if something doesn't work how you want it to, iTerm can probably be made to do it.
 Try googling it!

 ###Color schemes###
 Especially because I use vim a lot, and am also frequently working over ssh, I end up starting at my terminal a lot.
 That means I need something that is easy on the eyes, has good color differentiation, and is very readable (even when my eyes are tired and I've taken off my contacts.)
+I love my color scheme – its something I built specifically so that I'd enjoy looking at it for hours on end.
+It's part of my .plist file, so check it out!

 ###Fonts###
 I use 12pt 'Hack' and 12pt 'Source Code Powerline' for non-ASCII text.
 Hack is incredibly readable, which the other font has a wide symbol library that I like for plugins like Powerline.